Generations Allocation Reservation

 Is this now the only way to invest with Glencrest?

-No. We still expect to engage in traditional syndication for some of our deals, especially the larger ones.
-However, reserved allocation will be placed first and is the only way to ensure participation in each of our investments.
+No. We still expect to engage in traditional syndication, especially for larger opportunities.
+However, reserved allocation will be placed first and is the best way to ensure participation in each of our investments.

 How will the process change compared to previous Glencrest deals?